grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "I certainly don't have much to offer in physical strength..." said Cassandra.

 "People on land think it is a job for tough guys.
 We are always getting men looking for jobs on submarines.
 Men who look like, well, like me.
-Hefty guys with a lot of muscles.
+Hefty guys with muscle.
 And some of those guys are fine.
 But Captain Percy and I have realized over the years that the mental toughness we need is not correlated to physical toughness.
-We hire people who we anticipate might have that mental fortitude, at least when we have an option in who we can hire.
-And we find that mental toughness in all kinds of people.
-It is not just me and Percy; most of the people who actually work in the submarine cargo industry these days look for that quality in all types.
+We hire people who we anticipate might have that mental fortitude, at least when we have an option in who we hire.
+We end up finding that mental toughness in all kinds of people.
+And it is not just me and Percy; most of the people who actually work in the submarine cargo industry these days make that quality their priority.
 The Authority subs are still full of big men, but the commercial subs are a pretty diverse crowd of workers."

 "The depot was full of big men..."

 "You know how that happens?
 Those men go looking for work on submarines thinking it is a good job for a strong fellow.
 But they find out they cannot handle the mental strain, and they wash out.
 They end up working the next job out from the center of what they went looking for: _servicing_ submarines instead of working on them."

- "Ah..." she said, her eyes widening as a large piece of her world that didn't quite make sense before fell into place in her mind.
+ "Ah..." she said, her eyes widening as a large piece of her world that did not quite make sense before fell into place in her mind.

 "Unlike work on land, there are few regulations or rules controlling our work out here.
 The job has pure evolutionary forces in play.
 The only people doing the work are the ones who _can_.
 Everyone else goes home, back to their Authorities, and policies, and networks of contacts.
 On land you get a job based on what you look like, and who you know.
 Out here, you get a job if you can do the job.
 We do not care who you know, where you came from, or what you look like."